Other Forms of

 VA education benefits help Veterans, service members, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
 Learn how to apply for and manage the education and training benefits you've earned.VA Education Benefits

 ROTC Scholarships from the Army, Navy and Marine Corps, and Air Force are awarded on a competitive basis to eligible students.
 Scholarships can vary by branch.
-Incoming freshman nonresident ROTC students with a 26 or higher ACT may qualify for a nonresident tuition scholarship.
+Incoming first-year and transfer out-of-state ROTC students may qualify for a nonresident tuition scholarship called Husker Salute.
 Contact your ROTC recruiter for more information.

 Segal Americorps Education Award